 There is no point in having fabulous, sparkling content, if your learners have to wade through layers and layers of bad UI design which causes a bad UX.
 At Logicearth, we'd argue that UX design for eLearning is every bit as important as Instructional Design (ID).
-For many years, IDs did not have to concern themselves with the user interface; most eLearning content appeared within a standard 'click-next' player, with the course menu navigation aid at the left or right side.
+For many years, Learning Experience Designers (formerly Instructional Designers) did not have to concern themselves with the user interface; most eLearning content appeared within a standard 'click-next' player, with the course menu navigation aid at the left or right side.
 More fancy companies allowed you the choice of showing the course menu or not!
 But with the ever widening spectrum of digital content options, our growing digital content ecosystem is firmly putting UX design back on the table for all designers to consider more carefully.

 10 tips for getting UX design for eLearning right

 Before putting hand to mouse, it is important that we have a plan of action.
 Jumping straight into the digital design of the interface will most likely result in lots of changes and wasted time.
 A clear plan of the content will ensure that time is used wisely and limit the amount of revisiting that will need to be done further down the line.
 When planning for the aesthetic element, it is often beneficial to sketch out your thoughts (user-flow diagrams, wireframes, site maps etc…) before applying them digitally.

 The most important person in the eLearning design process is the person that will be doing the learning.
 Therefore, we must take care to understand what it is that the user needs to get from the experience.
 Keeping them in mind throughout the design process is a necessity if they are going to enjoy a seamless user journey.